posit-dev/ark/README.md

   }
 ```

+where `R_HOME` is the location of your R installation.
+If you're unsure where this is, run `R RHOME`
+and it will be printed to the console.

 More fine-grained control of logging is available for `RUST_LOG` as documented in [env_logger](https://docs.rs/env_logger/0.9.0/env_logger/#enabling-logging).

+#### In Positron

+By default, the Amalthea kernel is included in Positron's `positron-r` extension, as a submodule; it
+powers the R experience in Positron.

 ## Related Projects

+[Positron](https://github.com/rstudio/positron), a next-generation data science IDE

 [Xeus](https://github.com/jupyter-xeus/xeus), a C++ base/reference kernel implementation